prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-to-solve-a-problem.markdown

 ---

-In this post, I share how one can approach & solve almost any problem & specifically how I try to solve a problem.
+In this post, I share a way of thinking regarding how one can approach and solve almost any problem.

 Disclaimer: Purpose of this post is just to share a way of thinking.
 Nor I am a big master in solving problems neither I am conveying whatever I am saying below is the only truth.
 It's just one of many way of thinking.
 I personally found below things useful whenever I face a problem.